 Mary Callaway worked as the Associate Director for the Project on Death in America at the Open Society Foundation (OSF) in New York from 1994 to 2003, and as Director of the International Palliative Care Initiative from 1998 to 2014, when she retired.
 Before joining OSF, Ms. Callaway was Administrator for the Pain and Palliative Care Service at Memorial Sloan-Kettering Cancer Center in New York City for 16 years, and served as Executive Director for the World Health Organization’s Collaborating Center for Cancer Pain Research and Education.

 Ms. Callaway is currently an international palliative care consultant.
 She has extensive international palliative care experience and expertise in the areas of health policy, education and training, drug policy, advocacy, organizational development and program evaluation.
-She has worked nationally, regionally and internationally with on the ground experience in Central and Eastern Europe, the former Soviet Union, Southeast Asia, South Africa, Southern Africa and East Africa.
-She has developed educational programs for healthcare professionals and has taught around the world at national and regional conferences.
+She has worked nationally, regionally, and internationally with on-the-ground experience in Central and Eastern Europe, the former Soviet Union, Southeast Asia, South Africa, Southern Africa, and East Africa.
+She has developed educational programs for health care professionals and has taught around the world at national and regional conferences.